For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It's worth bearing in mind that you will still be charged for a full term even if you drop out halfway through.
 This will be added to your loan balance which becomes repayable later on.

-How much will you owe per semester?
+How much will you owe per term?

 Dropout dateTotal debt*